-You must report certain changes to the Registrar of Companies.
+Which changes you must report to the Cyprus Registrar of Companies

 - Changing your company’s registered office address